Appearance

 - Article 3(1)(f) — entities identified as critical entities under Directive (EU) 2022/2557 (CER);

-- Article 3(1)(g) — a Member State option allowing entities the Member State identified before 16 January 2023 as operators of essential services under the original NIS Directive (Directive (EU) 2016/1148) to be treated as essential entities under NIS2 (transitional rule).
+- Article 3(1)(g) — a Member State option allowing entities the Member State identified before 16 January 2023 as operators of essential services in accordance with the original NIS Directive (Directive (EU) 2016/1148) or national law to be treated as essential entities under NIS2 (transitional rule).

 Article 3(2) — important entities.
 Entities of an Annex I or Annex II type that do not qualify as essential under Article 3(1).
 This covers the Annex I and Annex II entities that meet the Article 2 scope test but fall outside Article 3(1)(a)–(g).

 Both essential and important entities are subject to the same Article 21 cybersecurity measures and Article 23 reporting obligations.
-The supervisory regime is what differs (Article 32 ex ante for essential; Article 33 ex post for important).
+The supervisory regime is what differs: essential entities face the comprehensive Article 32 regime (ex ante and ex post); important entities face Article 33 supervision (ex post only, triggered by evidence, indication or information of alleged non-compliance).

 Sector-specific Union legal acts — Article 4

 The most important application of Article 4 is the financial sector.
-DORA (Regulation (EU) 2022/2554) Article 1(2) is structured to operate as a sector-specific Union legal act for the purposes of NIS2 Article 4, on the matters DORA covers (ICT risk management, ICT-related incident reporting, digital operational resilience testing, ICT third-party risk).
+Under Article 1(2) of DORA (Regulation (EU) 2022/2554), DORA is considered a sector-specific Union legal act for the purposes of NIS2 Article 4, on the matters DORA covers (ICT risk management, ICT-related incident reporting, digital operational resilience testing, ICT third-party risk).
 For a financial entity that would otherwise fall within the scope of national NIS2 transposition, DORA's specialised provisions therefore apply on those matters, with NIS2 obligations remaining relevant for areas DORA does not cover or where the national transposition extends further.

 Practical implication: an Article 4 scope memo should record (a) which sector-specific Union legal act is invoked, (b) which NIS2 obligations the act covers, (c) which remain governed by NIS2, and (d) which supervisory authority is competent for each.